 - If you want the best screwdriver possible, use fresh-squeezed orange juice.
-It is very easy and takes just a few minutes to get enough fresh juice for the drink.
-If you are going to use a store-bought juice, look for the cleanest, most natural juice available.
+It takes just a few minutes to get enough fresh juice for the drink.
+If you're going to use a store-bought juice, look for the most natural juice available.

 While the drink requires just two elements, there are options that can ramp up your average screwdriver.

-- Flavored vodka is the easiest way to add a little spark of flavor.
-Citrus vodkas would be an obvious option, though something with a little more contrast will add depth.
+- Flavored vodka is the easiest way to add a spark of flavor.
+Citrus vodkas are an obvious option, though something with a little more contrast will add depth.
 Try one of the berry vodkas for starters.
 Either cucumber or vanilla vodkas are amazing here as well.
-Experiment with your own infusions; rosemary-strawberry vodka is a very fun base for a screwdriver.
+Experiment with your own infusions; rosemary-strawberry vodka is a fun base for a screwdriver.

 - Orange juice has a natural acidity that can be combated with a little sweetener.
 To keep the flavor profile untouched, add simple syrup.
-If you want to bring in another flavor along with sweetness, take a hint from the tequila sunrise and add grenadine or a similar syrup like strawberry or raspberry-lavender.
+If you want to bring in another flavor along with sweetness, take a hint from the tequila sunrise and add grenadine or flavored similar syrup, such as strawberry or raspberry-lavender.
 Just a small dollop of syrup will make a world of difference.

 - Lighten up your screwdriver by topping it off with soda.
 Club soda and ginger ale are two perfect options, though you may also want to consider something a bit more fun like Dry Cucumber or Q Ginger.
 Or, take inspiration from drinks like the mimosa and add sparkling wine.

-- Instead of vodka, use tequila and you've got the Horny Bull cocktail.
+- Instead of vodka, use tequila and you have the horny bull cocktail.

 How Strong Is a Screwdriver?